Quickm-Code-C/Coderbyte/README.md

 3. The username can only contain letters, numbers, and the underscore character.
 4. The username cannot end with an underscore character.

 A supporting functions exists for each validation rule.
-The CodelandUsernameValidation function calls each rule functions and returns the appropriate resultant string.
+The CodelandUsernameValidation function calls each rule function and returns the appropriate resultant string.